asteroid-lang/asteroid/Asteroid User Guide.md

         throw Tail(i).
     end
 catch Head(v) do
-    println("you win with "+v).
+    println("you win with "+tostring(v,stringformat(4,2))).
 catch Tail(v) do
-    println("you loose with "+v).
+    println("you loose with "+tostring(v,stringformat(4,2))).
 end
 ```
-The `Head` and `Tail` exceptions are handled by their corresponding `catch` statements on, respectively.
+The `Head` and `Tail` exceptions are handled by their corresponding `catch` statements, respectively.
 In both cases the exception object is unpacked using pattern matching and the unpacked value is used in the appropriate message printed to the screen.

+It is worth noting that even though Asteroid has builtin exception objects such as `Error`
+you can construct any kind of object and throw it as part of an exception.

 ## Object-Oriented Programming and Pattern Matching